 Andrea Burns is a journalist with more than 25 years’ experience.
 She has reported and presented TV news and current affairs, worked in radio and been a regular newspaper columnist.
 Andrea is currently the director of a boutique media consultancy working with corporate, government and not-for-profit organisations.
 She also teaches Broadcasting at Edith Cowan University.
 Andrea and her husband Andrew have one daughter attending Perth College and one who is a 2016 PC leaver.

 Ian Belton is a Chartered Accountant and Managing Director of the Chrystal Group, which has a portfolio of businesses, including Australia’s largest commercial kitchen company and an international manufacturing and distribution operation.
-Ian currently holds the positions of Vice Chair and Treasurer on Council.
-He also sits on the Finance, Facilities, Succession Planning and Salary Review committees.
+Ian currently holds the position of Vice Chair on Council and also sits on the Finance, Facilities, Succession Planning and Salary Review committees.
 Ian's daughter, Sophie, is a 2014 Perth College Leaver.

 Nick Stanisis has spent the majority of his professional career aligned with the investment property industry.
 Notably, in 1994 Nick launched NSC Corporate, an investment property consultancy that went on to become a leading commercial property company in WA.
 In 2007, NSC was acquired by the Chicago-based Jones Lang LaSalle; this created the largest commercial property consultancy in WA and Nick remained as Managing Director of the merged operations until 2010.
 He chairs the Facilities Committee and is a member of Finance Committee, and is also a Director of the Perth College Foundation.

 Two of Nick’s children have attended Perth College; his eldest, Monica, is a 2013 Leaver while Audrey is a 2015 Leaver.